 After the meeting, the peace runners ran on to York.

 The plaque reads:

 A world of peace and harmony has been humanity’s dream since time immemorial.
 Today Leeds joins hundreds of communities throughout the world dedicated to the cause of peace and international friendship.
 Other such Peace Blossoms include the cities of Ottawa, Canberra, Auckland, Cardiff, Edinburgh and Reykavik and natural wonders such as the Niagara Falls and the Matterhorn.

 A Sri Chinmoy Peace Blossom is a beacon of inspiration, to promote a strong sense of world family among people.
 It takes its name from Sri Chinmoy, an ambassador for peace who committed his life to the pursuit of world harmony.
 Leeds has long been home to people of many different cultures and believes.
 Through its status as a Nuclear Free Local Authority, it has worked to free the world of the the of nuclear annihilation.
 The peace loving people of Leeds are proud to honour our city’s historic commitment to peace and join our vibrant and graceful city with the global family of Sri Chinmoy Peace Blossoms.

 In dedicating Leeds as a Peace City on the fiftieth anniversary of the founding of the United Nations, we register our hopes for the day when nations may work together in peace and people may live together in harmony.

 Leeds City Council, United Nations Day, 24th October 1995.

 Next meditation classes

-The next free meditation course will be in Headingley, starting October 2019.
+The next free meditation course in Leeds will start in the new year 2020.